Skip to content

 The proven path.
 Free, GPU-accelerated, works on every machine.
 Use this if you want a stable, high-bitrate capture today.

-• Screen export — captures the rendered image to a video file.
-That's what this page is about.
+• Video export — captures the rendered image to an MP4/MKV.
+That's what Core Recorder and OBS do.

 Want the best-looking export?